Bill Montgomery

 TESTS

-All tests in my classes are available only online at all ACC campus and off-campus site testing centers.
+All tests in my classes are available only online at all ACC campus and approved off-campus site testing centers.
 Online testing must be done using a secure, lockdown browsers located in the testing centers.
 You cannot access the exams from home or office.
 The online testing system provides immediate and detailed feedback on all of the exam questions and automatically uploads your test score to the Blackboard Grade Book.
-NOTE: Hist.
-1302 tests are not yet available.
+The exception to this is the Syllabus Quiz.
+The Syllabus Quiz is explained in the Course Syllabus.
+You can earn 10 points extra credit on the first exam by scoring a perfect 10/10 on the Syllabus Quiz.
+You may take the Syllabus Quiz on your home computer or personal device.
+You do not have to go to the Testing Center to take the Syllabus Quiz.

 QUESTIONS?